 Localising the Urban Sustainable Development Goals

-SDGs and the New Urban Agenda
+The New Urban Agenda

 The New Urban Agenda (NUA) was adopted at the Habitat III summit in Quito, Ecuador, in October 2016 and formally adopted by the UN General Assembly on 22 December 2016.
-The NUA sets out a vision for sustainable urban development and is the guiding document for the UN system’s urban engagements over the next 20 years.
-Although, for political reasons, there is no formal link between the NUA and the SDGs, there is wide consensus that the SDGs, and especially, the urban goal and the urban elements of the other goals should constitute the de facto monitoring and evaluation framework for the New Urban Agenda.
+The NUA sets out a vision for sustainable urban development and is the guiding document for the UN's urban engagements over the next 20 years.
+Although, for political reasons, there is no formal link between the NUA and the SDGs, there is widespread consensus that the SDGs, especially Goal 11 and the urban elements of the other goals, should constitute the de facto monitoring and evaluation framework for the NUA.

-A key conclusion of the pilot study was that if the Urban SDG, Goal 11, is to be a useful tool to encourage local and national authorities to make positive invesments in urban sustainability transitions, then it is vital that it should prove widely relevant, acceptable and practicable.
+A key conclusion of the pilot study was that if Goal 11 is to be a useful tool to encourage local and national authorities to make positive invesments in urban sustainability transitions, then it is vital that it should prove widely relevant, acceptable and practicable.
 In this diverse set of cities, the pilot study found that not one draft indicator was regarded as both important or relevant and easy to report on at city level.
 Based on these results, a set of recommendations was produced, which were taken up directly by the UN statistical team in UNDESA (United Nations Department for Economic and Social Affairs) in charge of finalising the targets and indicators.
 Some of these recommendations are reflected in the final version of Agenda 2030 adopted by the UN General Assembly.